peakflo/pfMCP/src/servers/gmeet/README.md

 # Google Meet Server

-guMCP server implementation for interacting with the **Google Calendar API** to manage Google Meet meetings.
+pfMCP server implementation for interacting with the **Google Calendar API** to manage Google Meet meetings.

 ---